kvertigo369-rgb/forkfind-app/README.md

 ## 💡 The Inspiration
 Dining out should be a highlight, not a logistical challenge.
 I built **ForkFind** to eliminate the ambiguity of choice by aligning immediate cravings with the city’s finest culinary destinations.

-**A Personal Note:**
-I am an 18-year-old developer, and this is my first original project.
-While I leveraged AI as a high-speed co-pilot for debugging and complex logic execution, the core concept, UI design, and project architecture were entirely driven by my own vision

 ### *Stop ordering in.
 Start going out.*